 It also comes with the ability to send newsletters and automate your email marketing.
 And, the automation available comes with some advanced functions.

-One thing I love is being able to say what will happen if an action is or is not taken by the email recipient.
+I love being able to say what will happen if an action is or is not taken by the email recipient.

-For example, I can say that is someone watches a video embedded in my email but does not click, send them a freebie.
+For example, I can say that if someone watches a video embedded in my email but does not click, send them a freebie.